dengziming/janusgraph-util/README.md

 ignore-empty-strings : empty strings in csv file will be ignored

+bulk-loading: if true, will generator SSTable(cassandra) or HFile(Hbase) instead of insert one by one;
+if false, vertices and edges will be inserted into DB one by one through transaction.

 max-memory: the max offheap memory, this should be lager than 64*NumberOfNodes

 processors: Number of Thread